Modern Indian History: Concise UPSC Notes, Timelines & Practice

 Mains Key Points

-Civil Services formed the backbone of colonial administration — efficient in revenue and law-and-order functions but institutionally designed to ensure European control and serve imperial interests.
+Civil Services were the backbone of colonial administration—efficient in revenue and law-and-order but institutionally designed to ensure European dominance and serve imperial objectives (not social welfare).

 Prelims Strategy Tips

-ICS competitive exam introduced by Charter Act 1853 (first held 1856 in London).
+ICS competitive exam introduced by Charter Act 1853 (first exam held 1856 in London).

 Key Point

-The British created a structured police system through the 1791 Cornwallis reforms and the 1861 Police Act, designed to protect colonial rule rather than public rights.
+The British created a structured police system through the 1791 Cornwallis reforms and the 1861 Police Act, designed explicitly to protect colonial rule and revenue collection rather than public rights.

-The British created a structured police system through the 1791 Cornwallis reforms and the 1861 Police Act, designed to protect colonial rule rather than public rights.
+The British created a structured police system through the 1791 Cornwallis reforms and the 1861 Police Act, designed explicitly to protect colonial rule and revenue collection rather than public rights.

 Detailed Notes (7 points)